 Electricity

 Repair category 2

-Notes The electrical installation is of mixed vintage and some upgrading will be required as part of the modernisation programme.
+Notes There are elements of the electrical installation which appear to be on original lines.
 The system should be fully checked by a registered electrician prior to purchase.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.